Not Brand Echh: Similar Marvel publications

+Marvel published a humor comic called Spoof that ran from 1970 to 1973.
 In 1988, Marvel published What The--?!, a four-issue miniseries (Aug.–Nov.
 1988), followed by an additional 22 issues continuing the numbering (July 1989 – Sept.
 1993).
 One story, for instance, featured "Superbman vs. The Fantastical Four" — the same name as in Not Brand Echh for a parodistic Fantastic Four.
 Not Brand Echh mascot Forbush Man made a cover-featured return appearance in issue #8 (July 1990).
 Two one-shots, Wha...Huh? in 2005, and Marvel: Now What?! in 2013 revisited the concept.

 The Official Handbook to the Marvel Universe: Alternate Universes (2005) designated the Earth of Not Brand Echh and What The--?! as Earth-665.

-Not Brand Echh characters made an appearance in Marvel's Nextwave series.
+Characters inspired by those in Not Brand Echh made an appearance in Marvel's Nextwave series.

 Reprints

 Several stories were reprinted in the three-issue Marvel comic Crazy!
 (Feb.–June 1973), not to be confused with Marvel's black-and-white magazine Crazy Magazine.

 In the UK, the comic was published in a tabloid-like black-and-white format in the early 1980s and renamed Marvel Madhouse.

 In 2022, NFT app VeVe reissued 10,000 copies of issue #1 with five variant covers.